Vasily Dyagilev - IT Business Development Specialist, since 2013 heads up the Check Point Software office

 Photo: Anton Karliner / Haytek

 If we are talking about IaaS, then this is protectionvirtualization - virtual machines, storage, cloud configuration.
-In turn, SaaS is specialized protection tools, such as sandboxes for checking content for new threats, anti-phishing, and multifactor authentication.
-For example, to provide Microsoft 365 users with mail security precisely in its cloud version.
-In addition, thanks to the acquisition of Dome9, we have a solution for securing multi-cloud deployments in Amazon AWS, Microsoft Azure, and Google Cloud.
+In turn, SaaS provides specialized protection tools, such as sandboxes for checking content for new threats, anti-phishing and multi-factor authentication.
+For example, to provide Microsoft 365 users with email security in its cloud version.
+Additionally, through the acquisition of Dome9, we now have a solution to secure multi-cloud deployments across Amazon AWS, Microsoft Azure and Google Cloud.

 Dome9 technology allows auditingcloud instances and see how current security is ensured and apply the same security policies as for the local network.
 The direction is actively developing in Russia, we see a growing need from the business side, since the issue of scaling is quite acute.